alaahayba/MCQ_test_engine/README.md

 ```shell
   ./initDB/init.sh 127.0.0.1 3307 user password app
 ```

-## start app
-### start one by one
+- start app one by one
   - move to start folder
   - change environment variable for each service
   - then start

 ```shell
 cd start